 Use Scalp Massages Correctly to Prevent Hair Loss

-- 1. First of all, it can lower the blood pressure.
+- First of all, it can lower blood pressure.

 The Benefits of a Vegan Diet for Hair Growth

-A plant-based diet brings its followers amounts of benefits such as the treatment of diabetes mellitus, high cholesterol and hypertension or its positive influences on mental health.
-But do you know that this kind of can also contribute to a healthy hair growth?
+A plant-based diet brings its followers a number of benefits such as the treatment of diabetes mellitus, high cholesterol, and hypertension or its positive influences on mental health.
+But do you know that this kind of can also contributes to healthy hair growth?
 Now, let’s look more closely at how a vegan diet can improve your overall hair health.

 According to the research, individuals with Androgenetic Alopecia (AGA) are at a higher risk of developing hypertension than their non-AGA counterparts and a mutation of the Fibroblast Growth Factor 5 (FGF5) gene may be the cause.

 In men and women with AGA, the hair follicles are sensitive to the androgen hormone DHT.
-The sensitive causes the miniaturization which leads to excessive shedding and eventual balding.
+The sensitivity causes miniaturization which leads to excessive shedding and eventual balding.
 If left the whole situation untreated, the baldness that results will be permanent.